syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 stream.Close()

-'Create a new document.
+'Creates a new document.

 Dim document As New WordDocument ()

-'Open the template document from the MemoryStream.
+'Opens the template document from the MemoryStream.

 document.Open(ms, FormatType.Doc)

-'Save and close the document
+'Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx)